 - A child with general learning disability finds it more difficult to learn, understand and do things compared to other children of the same age.
 The degree of disability can vary greatly.

-- A child with specific learning disability finds one particular thing hard, but manages well in everything else, eg difficulty in reading.
+- A child with a specific learning disability finds one particular thing hard, but manages well in everything else, eg difficulty in reading.

 - Special educational need - this term was first coined in 1981 and includes children with learning difficulties, which may be the result of a physical or sensory disability, an emotional/behavioural problem or developmental delay.
 Special provision is what an education authority provides to meet special needs.